Stono/migsql/README.md

 ```
 migsql migrate (this will migrate the database in your config, to the latest available migration)
 or
-migsql migrate to <timestamp_friendlyname> (this will migrate the database in your config, to the specified migration)
+migsql migrate to <friendlyname> (this will migrate the database in your config, to the specified migration)
 ```
 ## Multiple Databases
 If your config.yml contains multiple databases, you will need to specify which db you're targetting, like so:
 ```
 migsql create-migration <friendly name> <dbname>
 migsql migrate <dbname>
-migsql migrate <dbname> to <timestamp_friendlyname>
+migsql migrate <dbname> to <friendlyname>
 ```

 ## Contributing